Leveraging Spreading Activation for Improved Document Retrieval in Knowledge-Graph-Based RAG Systems: Methodology

 The SA process operates as follows: initially, activated nodes are assigned an activation value of $a_i = 1$, while all other nodes get a value of $a_j = 0$.
 Activation then propagates outward from these initially activated nodes to their neighboring nodes in a BFS manner, through the weighted links $w_{ij}$.
 In each iteration, the activation value of each target node is updated as $a_j = min(a_j + \sum_{i \in N(j)}a_i\cdot w_{ij})$ and after the process is complete, nodes whose activation exceeds the threshold $\tau_a$ are marked as activated.
 The entire procedure is summarized in Algorithm~\ref{alg:diffusion_process}, and Figure~\ref{fig:fig4} provides a visualization of the SA run on the subgraph retrieved for a multi-hop query from the MuSiQue benchmark.

 After obtaining the set of activated entities, we fetch the set of documents $\mathcal{D} = \{D_{1},...D_{k_1}\}$ from the knowledge base, consisting of document nodes that have outgoing \textit{describes} links connecting them to the activated entity nodes.
 Here, we also perform filtering by removing documents whose cosine similarity to the query is lower than the pruning threshold $\tau_{d}$.
 Additionally, we augment the set of retrieved documents with the textual representations of relevant relationships $r_1,... r_{k_2}$ between activated entities, as encoded in the links between them.
 A relationship is considered relevant if its weight, determined based on cosine similarity at the beginning, exceeds the threshold $\tau_r$.
 In this way, we obtain the final context $\mathcal{C} = \{D_{1},...D_{k_1},r_1,... r_{k_2}\}$, which is then passed to the LLM in the next stage.
-The values of $\tau_a$, $\tau_d$, and $\tau_r$ that produced the best performance in our experiments are 0.5, 0.45, and 0.5, respectively.
+We found that threshold values $\tau_a = 0.5$, $\tau_d = 0.45$, and $\tau_r = 0.5$ work well in practice.